MichaelCade/90DaysOfDevOps/Days/day11.md

     var dayscomplete = 11

     fmt.Println("Welcome to", challenge, "")
-    fmt.Println("This is a", daystotal, "challenge and you have completed", dayscomplete, "days") fmt.Println("Great work")
+    fmt.Println("This is a", daystotal, " days challenge and you have completed", dayscomplete, "days") fmt.Println("Great work")
 }
 ```